jackjohnson-sd/wwmdd/README.md

 SEPT 18  -- sh call to get cache files errors caused by.
-                rm -f required for no errors when no files remove AND works if pass complete line vs. NO Wwork if line is array split on ' ' ./w.sh -s gemini -f tests/gemini_test_A works
+                rm -f required for no errors when no files remove AND works if pass complete line vs. NO work if line is array split on ' ' ./w.sh -s gemini -f tests/gemini_test_A works

 SEPT 16  -- convo.txt works, broken during